How Do I Establish A Consistent Daily Routine For My Puppy?

 8.3.
 Establishing a Bathing Schedule

 Determine an appropriate bathing schedule based on your puppy's breed and activity level.
 While some puppies may require more frequent baths, others may only need bathing once every few weeks.
-Use a mild, dog-specific shampoo and ensure the temperature is comfortable for your puppy.
+Use a mild, dog-specific shampoo and ensure the water temperature is comfortable for your puppy.
 Remember to reward and praise them during and after the bath to reinforce positive behavior.

 9. Managing Separation and Alone Time